 Your body will change with age.
-The appearance of your abdomen will change too.
-Although the outcomes of a limited tummy tuck are generally permanent, any significant weight gain or loss, pregnancy as well as the normal influences of aging can cause changes to your appearance.
+The appearance of your arms will change too.
+Although the outcomes of Brachioplasty are generally permanent, any significant weight gain or loss, as well as the normal influences of aging can cause changes to your appearance.
 You may wish to undergo revision surgery at a later date to help maintain your appearance throughout life.
 Contact our office with any of your questions or concerns, at any time.